 Cedric married Lorna Wells in 1999.
-They had a son, Croix, and a daughter, Lucky Rose, but Cedric and Lorna have since divorced.
+They had a son, Croix, and a daughter, Lucky Rose.
 Cedric also has a daughter, Tiara, from a previous relationship.
 Cedric founded the Cedric the Entertainer Charitable Foundation Inc., in his hometown community of St. Louis.
 Its goal is to enrich the lives and opportunities of inner city youth.

 Although Cedric the Entertainer has devoted much of his energy in recent years to his TV and film roles, he insists that stand-up will always be an important part of his career.
 "You are the conductor and [the audience is] the symphony," he explains.
 "It's a symphony of laughter, if you will, and you're trying to make sure everybody is hitting some good notes and you're making this whole, full orchestrated sound of laughter."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!